paocols/programacion-md/tyoescrip.md

-# Instalacion de TypeScript
+# Installing TypeScript
-## Paso 1: Verificar que tienes Node.js y npm instalados
+## Step 1: Check that you have Node.js and npm installed
-TypeScript se instala a través de npm (Node Package Manager), que viene con Node.js.
-Es esencial asegurarnos que nuestra maquina cuenta con Node.js
+TypeScript is installed through npm (Node Package Manager), which comes with Node.js.
+It is essential to make sure that our machine has Node.js
-- Para verificar si contamos con esta app debemos abrir nuestra terminal o consola.
-Escribir los siguientes comandos "node -v" "npm -v" para verificar si tienes Node.js y npm instalados.
+- To check if we have this app we must open our terminal or console.
+Type the following commands "node -v" "npm -v" to check if you have Node.js and npm installed.
-Si observamos la versión, esto quiere decir que Node.js y npm ya están instalados.
-Por el contrario si nos aparece una linea vacia quiere decir que nuestra maquina no tiene instaladas las app mencionadas.
+If we look at the version, this means that Node.js and npm are already installed.
+On the other hand, if we see an empty line it means that our machine does not have the mentioned apps installed.
-## Paso 2: Instalar TypeScript de manera global
+## Step 2: Install TypeScript globally
-- En la terminal, ejecutaremos el comando "npm install -g typescript" para instalar TypeScript de manera global.
+- In the terminal, we will run the command "npm install -g typescript" to install TypeScript globally.
-"-g" se encarga de instalar globalmente.
+"-g" is responsible for installing globally.
--Verifica que la instalación fue exitosa revisando la versión de TypeScript con el siguiente comando "tsc -v".
-Deberias obsevar su ultima version.
+-Verify that the installation was successful by checking the TypeScript version with the following command "tsc -v".
+You should see the latest version.